ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

 * Confirm ANC visit rate matches expectations
 * Confirm ultrasound rates matches inputs for all scenarios
-* Confirm stated gestational age and real gestational age have the correct margin of error based on ultrasound type
+* Confirm gestational age estimate and real gestational age have the correct margin of error based on ultrasound type
 * Confirm that rate of identifying low birthweight is correct based on ultrasound type